dmolik/bflo-kube-tf/README.md

 Now the grand reveal; to create your kubeadm kubernetes cluster you need to run:

+    make

+That's it, enjoy!

+To only run the terraform run:

+    make terraform

+To build the AMIs, run:

+    make packer

+To get the make file to stop asking for API keys run something like this:

     export AWS_ACCESS_KEY_ID=<aws access key>
     export AWS_SECRET_ACCESS_KEY=<aws secret>
     export AWS_DEFAULT_REGION=<region name>
-    terraform apply

-That's it, enjoy!

 ## Resources used